Can Cats and Dogs Eat A Vegan Diet? Our Vets Have This Advice

 Cats are obligate carnivores, meaning their bodies are specifically adapted to thrive on a diet rich in animal-based protein – quite the opposite of the Veganuary challenge.
 They require nutrients found only in animal tissue, and insufficient intake of these nutrients can lead to serious health issues.

-Due to this, our vets highly recommend that cats should not eat a vegan diet, to avoid putting their health at risk.
+Due to this, we highly recommends that cats should not eat a vegan diet, to avoid putting their health at risk.

 To learn more about your pet’s individual nutritional needs, contact us to book an appointment with our experienced veterinary nurses in Towcester.